-Pinduoduo is an e-commerce platform that allows users to participate in group-buying transactions.
-By offering group-buying discounts, Pindoduo encourages consumers to share deals.
+Founded in 2015, Pinduoduo is an e-commerce platform that allows users to participate in group-buying transactions.
+By offering group-buying discounts, Pinduoduo encourages consumers to share deals.

 With over 500 million users in China, Pinduoduo is also one of the fastest-growing eCommerce platforms in the Chinese marketplace.
 Pinduoduo has been focusing on smaller Chinese cities by offering the best deal and the possibility for users to work and in hand to get items at a bulk price.

 On Pinduoduo, consumers can discover and buy products from a wide range of sellers. what sets Pinduoduo apart is its social aspect, as users can easily share what they browse or buy through the social network.
 They can also invite them to join a group buying team within 24 hours to benefit from lower prices.

 WeChat Mini-programs are mini-apps that can be developed and accessed within WeChat.
 Mini-programs launched in January 2017, most mini-programs can be developed quicker than downloadable apps.

 According to WeChat open class, as of 2021, the number of daily active users of the WeChat mini-programs has reached 450 million, up 12.5% from 2020.
 The transaction volume of mini-programs in retail and travel industries sees 100%+ YOY growth.

 |Download Our 85-pg WeChat Mini-Program Playbook for E-commerce 2021|